2022–23 Kategoria Superiore

-The 2022–23 Kategoria Superiore is the 84th official season, or 85th season of top-tier football in Albania (including three unofficial championships during World War II) and the 23rd season under the name Kategoria Superiore.
-The season began on 19 August 2022 and will end on 24 May 2023.
+The 2022–23 Kategoria Superiore was the 84th official season, or 87th season of top-tier football in Albania (including three unofficial championships during World War II) and the 23rd season under the name Kategoria Superiore.
+The season began on 19 August 2022 and ended on 29 May 2023.
+Partizani won the league title on 29 May 2023, on the last matchday.

-The winners of this season's Kategoria Superiore will earn a place in the first qualifying round of the 2023–24 Champions League, with the second and third placed clubs earning a place in the first qualifying round of the 2023–24 Europa Conference League.
+The winners of this season's Kategoria Superiore earned a place in the first qualifying round of the 2023–24 Champions League, with the second and third placed clubs earning a place in the first qualifying round of the 2023–24 Europa Conference League.

 Teams

 Two clubs have earned promotion from the Kategoria e Parë, Bylis (promoted after a one-year absence) and Erzeni (promoted after a nineteen-year absence).
 Dinamo Tirana (relegated after only one year in the top flight) and Skënderbeu (relegated after thirteen years in the top flight) were relegated to Kategoria e Parë at the conclusion of last season.